Lan19940202/Shiny-App-project/README.md

 # Social Network Analysis | Demonstrated by shiny App
-Primarily using igraph package to deal with network data and calculate centralities using networkD3 to get interactive network graphs
+Primarily using igraph package to deal with network data and calculate centralities; using networkD3 to get interactive network graphs